 What hasn’t been said about Elon Musk’s electric cars?
-The dual-motor all-wheel drive system available on the Model S and standard on the Model X is a handy way to give both Teslas all-weather traction, but it also helps performance.
-The base Model X 75D will do 0 to 60 mph in 4.9 seconds, according to Tesla, while the top-of-the-line P100D will make the run in just 2.9 seconds.
+The dual-motor all-wheel drive system available on the Model S and the Model X is a handy way to give both models all-weather traction, but it also helps performance.
+The base Model X sprints from zero to 60 mph in 4.6 seconds, according to Tesla, while the top-of-the-line variant makes the run in just 2.7 seconds.
 Not bad for a family crossover.

 The Model X has plenty of other gee-whiz features, too, including roof-hinged “Falcon doors,” an expansive panoramic windshield, and Tesla’s signature 17-inch touchscreen.
 Not everything about the Model X makes sense, but it gives you that “future car” feeling like few vehicles can.

-Charging infrastructure has come a long way over the past few years, but it can still be as big an obstacle as the weather.
-The Model X offers a range of 237 to 295 miles, depending on the model.
+The charging infrastructure has come a long way over the past few years, but it can still be as big of an obstacle as the weather.
+The Model X offers a range of 250 to 325 miles, depending on the model.
 Drivers can also access Tesla’s network of Supercharger stations to make anxiety-free road trips a reality.
 Keep in mind cold temperatures often slash the range of an electric car, however.

 The best performance car for the snow

 Why should you buy this: It’s a performance car that foul weather can’t stop.

 If the Crosstrek is a good all-rounder for winter driving, then the WRX is a performance-focused smile machine that plays well in slippery conditions.
 Like the Crosstrek, the WRX is a derivative of the Subaru Impreza compact, but it’s based on an older body style.
 That’s not the difference that really counts, though.